Psalm 110: Musical settings

-Heinrich Schütz set the psalm in German twice, "Der Herr sprach zu meinem Herren", in 1619 as the first movement of his Psalmen Davids for voices and instruments (SVW 22), and for choir as part of his setting of the Becker Psalter (SWV 208).
+Heinrich Schütz set the psalm in German twice, "Der Herr sprach zu meinem Herren", in 1619 as the first movement of his Psalmen Davids for voices and instruments (SWV 22), and for choir as part of his setting of the Becker Psalter (SWV 208).

 In 1959, Richard Rodgers composed a partial setting of the psalm for the opening sequence of his musical The Sound of Music, using verses 1, 5, and 7.